 1 What is LPG?

-Before jumping into the specific about LPG storage, the article will discuss the basic about LPG.
+Before jumping into the specifics about LPG storage, the article will discuss the basics about LPG.
 LPG is a gas obtained from the refining of crude oil and natural gas processing.
 LPG is mainly used for cooking, heating and auto fuels.
-LPG or LP gas is an abbreviation which refers to liquefied petroleum gas.
+LPG or LP gas is an abbreviation for liquefied petroleum gas.
 The term LPG is most commonly used to refer to the common grouping/mixture of two of the “light hydrocarbon” family, Propane (C3H8) and Butane (C4H10).
 Both of these hydrocarbons are gasses under normal atmospheric conditions (1 atm. pressure and ±15 °C).
 LPG furthermore actually refers to hydrocarbons that can be liquefied under moderate pressure at normal temperatures and include the aforementioned gasses as well as propylene, butylene and isobutane (Green, 2008).
 The liquefaction process of these gasses generally involves the compression of the gaseous state mixture to condense the gases (Hahn, 2018).

 The gaseous, natural state of LPG takes up 250 times the volume of the liquefied product.
-This allows for efficient and economical transport of LPG via various types of transport methods including:
+This allows for efficient and economical transport of LPG via various types of transport methods, including:

 • Railways;